 - Astronomy Picture of the Day

-2017 eclipse path visualization
+- 2017 eclipse path visualization

-for observational astronomy. (no solar system objects)
+- Sky Maps for observational astronomy. (no solar system objects)

-Animation and song
+- Animation and song about the elements.

-Space Environment Center:
+- Space Environment

 Center: Forecasts of solar storms, solar and geophysical

-Sunspot cycle graphs,
+- Sunspot cycle graphs,

 sun images, sun movies.
 (Belgium's Solar Influence Data Center.)

 Exploration and Development of Space) nine planets tour and

 Element Spectra Java applet that shows an approximation of the visual spectrum of every element in the periodic table.

-Solar System Simulator.
+- Solar System

 field of view and the simulator will show what it's like to see

+Aurora!
 The northern (and southern) lights.

-Earth from Space.
+- Earth from Space.

 Images of Earth taken from space.

-NASA Space Flight
+- NASA Space Flight

 Space Station and all the other hardware.

-Asteroid and Comet
+- Asteroid and Comet

 Impacts.
 The real story on impacts, including the upcoming

 Space policy, launches, events, political developments.

-The Galileo Project
+- The Galileo

 pictures, explanations of relativity.

-The home of the Hubble Space Telescope is the
+- The home of the Hubble Space Telescope is the

 Space Telescope Science Institute.

 - The meta-club of amateur astronomy clubs is the

 Griffith Observatory is located in Hollywood.

-A very nice site about
+- A very nice site about

 a star for a loved one?
 Avoid the scam!
 Read this!

-Images by David Malin,
+- Images by

 David Malin, the premier astrophotographer.

 compiled by the French comet hunter Charles Messier.
 U. Oregon.

 - Concise blog on light pollution issues, and IDA, the International Dark Sky Association.

 - U. Mass Images

 Inner Planet Animation using Java: tiltable, with copious

 explanation.
 Nice, but it doesn't work with all browser/computer

 - 3D red/blue images of star fields and constellations.

 - Solar System Builder Applet.
 As a first cut, select "random" then hit "play."
 Explore from there - it's pretty neat.

-Another solar system builder
+- Another solar system builder

-The 90" Bok Telescope at Steward Observatory,
+90" Bok Telescope at Steward Observatory,

 Kitt Peak National Observatory,